 Hughesovka: An Industrial City with Welsh Roots

-Our story follows a clear arc: Hughes’ Welsh beginnings; the agreement he struck with ministers in St Petersburg; the hazardous build and rapid scaling of the New Russia Company Limited; the skilled workers who left South Wales to start again; the town that grew in the furnaces’ shadow; the strains of disease, accidents and unrest; vivid women’s accounts; and finally war, revolution and the dispersal of a distinctive British community.
+Our story follows a clear arc: Hughes’s Welsh beginnings; the agreement he struck with ministers in St Petersburg; the hazardous build and development of the New Russia Company Limited; the skilled workers who left South Wales to start again; the town that grew in the furnaces’ shadow; disease, accidents and unrest; vivid women’s accounts; and finally war, revolution and the dispersal of a community.

 A view of the Hughesovka SteelworksA view of the Hughesovka Steelworks